gabriel-lando/NodeJS-GamelistGeneric/README.md

 ## How to use on Twitch.tv

 1) Host this application in some Web Service (i.e. AWS, Azure, OpenShift).
-2) In NightBot Control Pannel, add a Timer to 5~6 minutes with this command:
+2) In NightBot Control Pannel, add a Timer to 5 or 6 minutes with this command:
 `$(customapi https://_LINK_FROM_WS_/?status=$(twitch $(channel) "{{status}}")&channel=$(channel)&game=$(twitch game $(channel)))`
 changing `_LINK_FROM_WS_` to created link in Step 1;

-This will send to API the current status, game and channel name every 5~6 minutes.
+This will send to API the current status, game and channel name every 5 or 6 minutes.
 This is necessary because NightBot does not allow you to edit the `!game` command to do this automatically.

 3) Still in NightBot Control Pannel, create a Custom command !gamelist with:
 `$(customapi https://_LINK_FROM_WS_/?status=$(twitch $(channel) "{{status}}")&channel=$(channel)&game=PrintGameList )`
 The difference is in `game` parameter.
 The text `PrintGameList` will print the entire gamelist from this channel when is called.